G-computation and doubly robust standardisation for continuous-time data: a comparison with inverse probability weighting: Methods

 \subsection{Estimands}

 The hazard ratio ($HR$) has become the estimand of choice in confounder-adjusted studies with time-to-event outcomes.
-However, it has also been contested \cite{hernan_hazards_2010, Aalen_2015}, mainly because the baseline distribution of confounders varies over time.
-For instance, consider a population in which there is no confounder at baseline, \textit{i.e.}, the distribution of $L$ is identical regardless of exposure level $A$.
-Suppose additionally that the quantitative covariate $L_1$ and the exposure $A$ are independently associated with a higher risk of death.
-In this situation, as illustrated in Figure \ref{L1}, the difference between the $L_1$ mean values of the two groups increases over time.
-Then, even when the subject-specific proportional hazard (PH) assumption is true, \textit{i.e.}, the $HR$ between an exposed and an unexposed patient with the same characteristics $L$ is constant over time, the population-average $HR$ varies over time.
-Instead of $HR$, one can estimate the average over time of the different time-specific $HRs$: $AHR = \int [ \lambda_1(t) / \lambda_0(t) ] f(t)$ \cite{Schemper_2009}.
+However, it has also been contested,\cite{hernan_hazards_2010, Aalen_2015} mainly because the time-varying distribution of the baseline characteristics among the corresponding at-risk populations leads to selection biases.
+To better understand this pitfall that differs from the concept of individual time-varying covariate(s), consider the data-generating process illustrating in Figure \ref{Fig1} (panel A).
+If the analyst controls for confounding by adjusting or stratifying on $L_2$ and $L_5$, there is no confounding at baseline.
+Additionally, suppose that the individual values of the quantitative covariate $L_4$ are constant over the time, and that both the random variables $L_4$ and $A$ are independently associated with a higher risk of death.
+In this situation, a difference between the average $L_4$ values among the survivors appears over time (Figure \ref{Fig1}, panel B).
+Then, even when the conditional HR between an exposed and an unexposed with the same characteristics $L$ is constant over time, the marginal (population) HR varies over time.
+This is also referred to the non-collapsibility of the HR.\cite{Aalen_2015} Instead of $HR$, one can estimate the average over time of the different time-specific $HRs$: $AHR = \int [ \lambda_1(t) / \lambda_0(t) ] f(t)\mathrm{d}t$.\cite{Schemper_2009}

-Nevertheless, Aalen \textit{et al.} \cite{Aalen_2015} concluded that it is difficult to draw causal conclusions from such a relative estimand.
+Nevertheless, Aalen \textit{et al.}\cite{Aalen_2015} concluded that it is difficult to draw causal conclusions from such a relative estimand.
 Hern\'an\cite{hernan_hazards_2010} advocated the use of the adjusted survival curves and related differences.
-For instance, the restricted mean survival time (RMST) allows us to summarise a survival curve for a specific time-window and to compare two curves by looking at the difference in RMST \cite{Royston_Parmar_2013}.
-The RMST difference up to time $\tau$ is formally defined as :
+For instance, the restricted mean survival time (RMST) allows us to summarise a survival curve for a specific time-window and to compare two curves by looking at the difference in RMST.\cite{Royston_Parmar_2013} The RMST difference up to time $\tau$ is formally defined as :

 This value corresponds to the difference in terms of mean event-free time between two groups of exposed and unexposed individuals followed up to time $\tau$.
-A further advantage of the RMST difference is its usefulness for public health decision making \cite{Poole_2010}.
-Note that other alternatives that might avoid this problem exist, such as the attributable fraction or the number needed to treat \cite{Sjolander_2018}.
+A further advantage of the RMST difference is its usefulness for public health decision making.\cite{Poole_2010} Note that other alternatives that might avoid this problem exist, such as the attributable fraction or the number needed to treat.\cite{Sjolander_2018}

 Hereafter, we considered $AHR$ and $\Delta (\tau)$.